Tails Dog Walking Index Live aggregate

 Methodology

-How the Index is built.
+How the Tails Dog Walking Index is calculated.

 Citation-ready aggregates.
 No dog-level records, no addresses, no GPS routes leave Tails.

-Reporting window: May 22, 2025 to May 22, 2026 in America/Chicago.
+Reporting window: June 12, 2025 to June 12, 2026 in America/Chicago.
 Built on the rolling 365-day window, refreshed each snapshot.
+A Chicago benchmark — dates, months, seasons, and start-time buckets use America/Chicago.

 Privacy rules